bioinformatics-ca/Metabolomics_2020/main_metabolomics.md

 [Welcome] to Informatics and Statistics for Metabolomics 2020.

-The course schedule can be found here (comming soon)
+The course schedule can be found [here](https://bioinformaticsdotca.github.io//metabolomics_2020_schedule)

 Meet your faculty here (comming soon)